stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 - Does the proposed sBTC signer agree to use reasonable efforts to maintain >99% uptime on the sBTC Signer?
   *Note: This metric may be self-affirmed if independent verification is not possible, or confirmed by on-chain voting/stacking activity.*
 - Does the proposed sBTC signer commit to a direct communication channel to be set up with the sBTC core engineers in order to respond to urgent updates within 24 hours?
 - Has the signer made contributions to Bitcoin or the Stacks network over the past year that demonstrate their commitment to the growth and success of the network?
-Examples include, but are not limited to: publishing independent research, marketing, co-authoring a SIP, submitting a Stacks pull request/issue, providing feedback on Stacks core development, or contributing to a Stacks working group.
+Examples include, but are not limited to: publishing independent research, marketing, co-authoring a SIP, submitting a Stacks pull request/issue, providing feedback on Stacks core development, or contributing to a Stacks Working Group.

 The criteria described above will be used to identify sBTC Signers that are able to meet some or all of the responsibilities described in the previous section.